Addition: Carry

-7 + 9 = 16, and the digit 1 is the carry.
-An alternate strategy starts adding from the most significant digit on the left; this route makes carrying a little clumsier, but it is faster at getting a rough estimate of the sum.
-There are many alternative methods.

-Since the end of the 20th century, some US programs, including TERC, decided to remove the traditional transfer method from their curriculum.
-This decision was criticized, which is why some states and counties didn't support this experiment.

 Decimal fractions

 Decimal fractions can be added by a simple modification of the above process.
 One aligns two decimal fractions above each other, with the decimal point in the same location.
 If necessary, one can add trailing zeros to a shorter decimal to make it the same length as the longer decimal.
 Finally, one performs the same addition process as above, except the decimal point is placed in the answer, exactly where it was placed in the summands.
 As an example, 45.1 + 4.34 can be solved as follows: